gm-core/website/delta/README.md

 # Delta

-Lightweight delta timing solution for GameMaker: Studio and GameMaker: Studio 2
+Lightweight delta timing solution for GameMaker: Studio 2

-## Download and Install
+## Usage

-Download the [latest release](https://github.com/gm-core/delta/releases/download/v1.0.1/delta-1-0-1.yymp) and import into GameMaker Studio.

-Browse older releases and source downloads on the [releases page](https://github.com/gm-core/delta/releases)

-For instructions on importing yymp files, see [Installing .yymp Packages](/installing.html)
+To use Delta, download [the latest .yymps release](https://github.com/gm-core/delta/releases), and import the local package to your project.
+For detailed instructions, see [this guide](https://gmcore.io/installing.html#guide).

 ## Delta Timing